Managing Lawns and Turfgrass

 ||0.5 to 1.0

-Phosphorus (P) is a major component for energy transfer in the plant.
+Phosphorus (P) is a major component for energy transfer in plants.
 It is also required for good seedling growth and development, which makes it vitally important during establishment of new seed.
 Phosphorus also promotes good root development.
-Adequate levels of P on a soil test report should fall around 25 to 35 pounds per acre.
+Adequate levels of P on a soil test report would be around 25 to 35 pounds per acre.
 Soil test recommendations for phosphorus are based on P2O5 (the form in a fertilizer product).

 Potassium (K) is another major component for plant growth.
 It enhances root growth, enhances disease resistance, improves heat tolerance, improves drought tolerance and increases cold tolerance.
-Adequate levels of K should fall between 200 and 400 pounds per acre.
+Adequate levels of K would be between 200 and 400 pounds per acre.
 Soil test recommendations for potassium are based on its form as K2O.

 Fertilizers with higher percentages of potassium or phosphorus, in addition to nitrogen, are often called "winterizer" fertilizers.
-Our preference is to have the percentages of nitrogen and potassium equal, which is often hard to find unless you purchase a commercial grade fertilizer.
+Equal percentages of nitrogen and potassium equal are preferred, but are often hard to find unless you buy a commercial-grade fertilizer.

-Potassium enhances cold hardiness in turfgrasses by helping plants to "harden off".
-This means the plant releases excess water from its cells in preparation for winter.
+Potassium enhances cold hardiness in turfgrasses by helping plants to "harden off," that is, to release excess water from their cells in preparation for winter.
 Water expands when frozen, causing plant cells to burst under high water content or succulent growth.
-This is not as important with cool-season grasses, but it is vital with warm-season grasses, such as zoysiagrass and bermudagrass.
+Hardening off is not as important with cool-season grasses, but it is vital with warm-season grasses, such as zoysiagrass and bermudagrass.